OryxProject/oryx/src/site/markdown/docs/admin.md

 The simplest solution is to create a new input topic and change configuration to use it.
 Then, also delete any pre-existing data in HDFS (or use a new directory).
 Similarly, since the update topic is read from the beginning, it's easiest to make a new update topic instead.

-While it's possible to reuse the existing topics by carefully managing offsets in Kafka or changing the instance `oryx.id` value, these are possibly more complex.
+It's possible to reuse an existing topic name, by removing all its data (difficult, not recommended) or simply deleting and recreating it.
+If recreating the topic, it's necessary to reset the consumer offset Oryx will use.
+This can be done by directly manipulating offsets stored in Zookeeper, to delete them (somewhat hard, not recommended), or by simply switching `oryx.id` to another value.

 ## Speed Layer isn't producing updates, but is running